UEFA Champions League: Qualification

-The UEFA Champions League begins with a double round-robin group stage of 32 teams, which since the 2009–10 season is preceded by two qualification 'streams' for teams that do not receive direct entry to the tournament proper.
-The two streams are divided between teams qualified by virtue of being league champions, and those qualified by virtue of finishing second or third in their national championship.
+The UEFA Champions League used to begin with a double round-robin group stage of 32 teams until it evolved into a league phase of 36 teams, which is preceded by two qualification 'streams' for teams that do not receive direct entry to the tournament proper.
+The two streams are divided between teams qualified by virtue of being league champions, and those qualified by virtue of finishing second, third or fourth in their national championship.

 The number of teams that each association enters into the UEFA Champions League is based upon the UEFA coefficients of the member associations.
-These coefficients are generated by the results of clubs representing each association during the previous five Champions League and UEFA Cup/Europa League seasons.
+These coefficients are generated by the results of clubs representing each association during the previous five Champions League, Europa League and Conference League seasons.
 The higher an association's coefficient, the more teams represent the association in the Champions League, and the fewer qualification rounds the association's teams must compete in.

-Four of the remaining six qualifying places are granted to the winners of a six-round qualifying tournament between the remaining 43 or 44 national champions, within which those champions from associations with higher coefficients receive byes to later rounds.
-The other two are granted to the winners of a three-round qualifying tournament between 10–11 clubs from the associations ranked 5–6 through 15, which have qualified based upon finishing second or third in their respective national league.
+Five of the remaining seven qualifying places are granted to the winners of a four-round qualifying tournament between the remaining 43 or 44 national champions, within which those champions from associations with higher coefficients receive byes to later rounds.
+The other two are granted to the winners of a three-round qualifying tournament between ten and eleven clubs from the associations ranked 5–6 through 15, which have qualified based upon finishing second, third or fourth in their respective national league.

 In addition to sporting criteria, any club must be licensed by its national association to participate in the Champions League.
-To obtain a license, the club must meet certain stadium, infrastructure and finance requirements.
+To obtain a licence, the club must meet certain stadium, infrastructure and finance requirements.

 In 2005–06, Liverpool and Artmedia Bratislava became the first teams to reach the Champions League group stage after playing in all three qualifying rounds.
-Real Madrid and Barcelona hold the record for the most appearances in the group stage, having qualified 25 times, followed by FC Porto and Bayern Munich on 24.
+Real Madrid and Barcelona hold the record for the most appearances in the group stage, having qualified 29 times, followed by Bayern Munich on 28.

 Between 1999 and 2008, no differentiation was made between champions and non-champions in qualification.
 The 16 top-ranked teams spread across the biggest domestic leagues qualified directly for the tournament group stage.
 Prior to this, three preliminary knockout qualifying rounds whittled down the remaining teams, with teams starting in different rounds.